 UEP Food Assessment is a year-long class that is currently being offered to students who are interested in community food justice.
 The class offers students an opportunity to work with LA CAUSA, a nonprofit that works to empower disenfranchised youth, and take on a leadership role while researching food access and food assessment methodology through the UEPI.

-UEP 306, Food and the Environment, taught by multiple professors in the Policy department.
+UEP 306, Food and the Environment, taught by multiple professors in the Urban and Environmental Policy department.
 This course on food and the environment explores the relationship between food and people and it's impact on cultural, environment, economics, health, and social issues on a local and global scale.